Dawn-India/Z-Mirror/README.md

 - Upload all files to specific superGroup/channel.
 - Leech Split size and equal split size settings for each user
 - Ability to leech splitted file parts in media group.
 Setting for each user
+- Download using premium account if available
+- Download restricted messages (document or link) by tg private/public/super links

 ### Google